Personal Experience

 Where to stay?

-There are quite a few guesthouses along the way from Pontorson to the abbey itself, with prices starting at €40, but if you want to see Mont Saint-Michel turning into an island at high tide, you can stay in one of the five local hotels with the cheapest room at €104.
-And to be honest, a few hours is enough time to explore, and it's not at all necessary to look for an overnight stay there.
+On the road from Pontorson to the abbey itself, there are quite a few guesthouses with prices starting at €40.
+If you wish to see Mont-Saint-Michel turning into an island during high tide, you can stay at one of the five local hotels, where the cheapest room costs €104.
+Honestly, however, a few hours are enough to explore the site, and staying overnight is not essential.

 Mont Saint-Michel